 Controlling allergens in food production areas can be a challenging prospect.
 The risk of cross contamination must be considered, as well as the allergens deliberately incorporated into the product.
 In a busy area, not only must the food be controlled, but also the movement of staff and equipment, as potential vectors.
 Often this is accomplished by colour coding work wear, and equipment to specific allergens. this can be complicated by multiple allergens being present in a product.

 Food allergens are becoming an increasingly reported issue with a recent report from FSA highlighting that the most common foods that people reported having an adverse reaction to were cows’ milk and cows’ milk products (22%), cereals containing gluten (13%) and molluscs e.g. mussels, oysters (11%).

 Regulation (EU) No 1169/2011

 The regulation on the provision of food information to consumers brings together rules on general food, allergen and nutrition labelling into one piece of legislation.
 Most of the legislation is concerned with pre packed food, sold at a different site to that where it is prepared.
 This has been in place since December 2014.
-A recent addition to UK legislation comes into effect in October 2021.
+A recent addition to UK legislation came into effect in October 2021.
 This is a result of the death of Natasha Ednan-Laperouse in 2016.
-The legislation is designed to close the loophole which allows food which is prepacked and prepared on the same site as it is prepared to not need full labelling.
+This legislation is designed to close the loophole which allows food which is prepacked and prepared on the same site as it is prepared which did not need full labelling.

 % of allergic reactions due to molluscs